richafnu/Viva/Viva/glint/setup/people-page.md

 #### Manage user attributes

 Your **Employee data file** opens, showing the current attributes that Glint expects in your Employee Attribute File.
 Rename as needed.
-You can also view detrived attributes, optional system attributes, and hierarchy groups.
+You can also view derived attributes, optional system attributes, and hierarchy groups.

 To add new attributes, upload a new data file by navigating to **Settings** > **People** > **Import** > **Attribute updates**